Elyssa E

 "Interwoven" Creative Work

 Are you someone who sees the archetypes in artistic expression and recognises the interdisciplinary bonds between art forms?
-Work with me to examine the structures that define great music, literature, and poetry, then weave them together into your own creative project as a reflective synthesis.
+Are you interested in the connections between multiple world cultures and their artistic endeavours?
+Work with me to examine the structures that define great music, literature, and poetry, weaving them together into an overview of human creativity.

 On the Neuroscience of Music